rcarman09/Network-Design-Lab/README.md

 ## Objective
 This Network Design lab aims to apply my understanding of Network Infrastructure and demonstrates a working knowledge of how to build redundant and scalable networks.
-The goal is also to build a functional lab where all services in the virtual environment are able to communicate with each other.
+The goal is also to build a functional lab where all components in the virtual environment are able to communicate with each other.

 ## Skills Learned
 - Designing a resilient and scalable network